-The housing coordinator will schedule a walk-through of the apartment unit with the resident upon arrival to campus.
+The operations support coordinator will schedule a walk-through of the apartment unit with the resident upon arrival to campus.
 The purpose of this walk through is to provide a baseline record of conditions in the apartment for our mutual reference.
-The housing coordinator will also provide keys and a packet with useful information regarding the MTSO campus community.
+The operations support coordinator will also provide keys and a packet with useful information regarding the MTSO campus community.